 Many experts agree that plant-derived proteins have a better effect than animal-derived ones on the gut and overall health.
 In fact, pea protein has been linked to increased intestinal SCFA levels.
 On the contrary, studies have indicated that microbial changes due to high animal-based protein diets are linked to inflammatory bowel diseases (IBDs), increased risk of cardiovascular disease and cancer.2, 17, 18

 Fermented vegetables provide probiotics

-Foods like sauerkraut, kimchi, pickles and olives provide living bacteria which will contribute to your gut health.
+Foods like sauerkraut, kimchi, pickles, and olives provide living bacteria that will contribute to your gut health.
 Some of the stuff they can help with are:

 - Production of SCFAs